 The many intricate parts of the eye allow light refraction, maintain the shape of the eye, convert light into electrical impulses, and much more.
 Here is a look at the various parts of the eye:

 The cornea is the dome-shaped outer covering of the eye.
 It is like the windows of the car we discussed earlier.
 It protects your eye and allows you to see around you.
 The cornea is where light is focused.
-It comprises many layers, including which is the tough outer layer, the epithelium.
+It comprises many layers, including the outer layer, the epithelium.
 The epithelium is often removed or cut during surgical procedures that reshape the cornea to focus light better.
 Unlike other organs in the human body, there are no blood vessels in the cornea, since blood vessels block light from entering the eye.
-Instead, the cornea receives its oxygen and nutrients from tears and from the aqueous humor.
+Instead, the cornea receives its oxygen and nutrients from tears, from the atmosphere, and from the aqueous humor.

 The Sclera is the white outer part of the eye that you can see.
 It provides protection and structure for the inner parts of the eye.